 Intermediate Technical Capabilities

-The room in Brody has a capacity of 40 students and similar technical capabilities as C131 Holden.
+The room, 175 Brody, has a capacity of 40 students and similar technical capabilities as C131 Holden.
 One difference is the that 175 Brody has movable tables and chairs that can be arranged into "pods" of four to eight students or into a "U-Shape" or basically any layout that would best accomplish the instructor's leaning objectives.
 Power and video access is provided via floor panels.

 The auditorium style lecture room 1200 PSS seats about 200 students and is designed to allow active learning exercises.
 The room is tiered and each tier has two rows of tables and chairs to allow students in the front row to turn around and work in groups with students in the back row of the same tier.